United Kingdom Hydrographic Office: Access to data

 The UKHO is the government department responsible for charting the seas.
-It is part of the Ministry Of Defence, and operates as a trading fund, enabling it to be self-funding through sale of products and licensing of data.
-The UKHO sources much of its information from foreign governments to whom it pays royalty fees funded by the profits it makes.
+It is part of the Ministry of Defence, and operates as a trading fund, enabling it to be self-funding through sale of products and licensing of data.
+The UKHO sources much of its information from foreign governments to whom it pays royalty fees, funded by the profits it makes.

 The UKHO grants six different licences, according to the use of the product.
 Whilst it generally allows use for non-navigational, non-commercial or low value purposes free of charge (over 80% of licences), where licensing is for use in a commercial product, a licence fee is charged.
 The UKHO is committed to the Information Fair Traders Scheme and makes available for reuse those data that are collected as part of its Public Task, which do not include third party Intellectual Property Rights.

-In the Information Fair Trader Scheme Report on the UKHO in April 2011 it states that the UKHO data will not be included in the Public Data Corporation to make government owned data more freely available, but it does recommend that the "UKHO should consider the introduction of a Free Navigational Licence" for non-commercial or low value use, consistent with its treatment of non-navigational use.
+The Information Fair Trader Scheme Report on the UKHO in April 2011 states that the UKHO data will not be included in the Public Data Corporation to make government owned data more freely available, but it recommends that the "UKHO should consider the introduction of a Free Navigational Licence" for non-commercial or low value use, consistent with its treatment of non-navigational use.